uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/annotation_configuration/autowiring/README.md

 Rules for using `@Autowired` on constructors:
-1. **Single Constructor:** If a class has only one constructor, Spring will always use that constructor to create the bean, even if it is not annotated with @Autowired. <br>So, @Autowired annotation is not necessary on that single constructor of the class.
+1. **Single Constructor:** If a class has only one constructor, Spring will always use that constructor to create the bean, even if it is not annotated with `@Autowired`. <br>So, `@Autowired` annotation is not necessary on that single constructor of the class.

-   But if there are multiple constructors and none of there are @Autowired annotated, spring will fall back to the default constructor for bean creation, if the default constructor is not available spring will throw and exception.
+   But if there are multiple constructors and none of there are `@Autowired` annotated, spring will fall back to the default constructor for bean creation, if the default constructor is not available spring will throw and exception.

-2. **Only One Autowired Constructor:** If a class has multiple constructors and more than one of them is annotated with `@Autowired` with the required attribute set to true (the default value), Spring won't know which constructor to use for creating instance and autowiring, and thus will throw an exception.<br>
+2. **Only One Autowired Constructor:** If a class has multiple constructors and more than one of them is annotated with `@Autowired` with the required attribute set to `true` (the default value), Spring won't know which constructor to use for creating instance and autowiring, and thus will throw an exception.<br>
-   So, in such cases, only one constructor can be annotated with `@Autowired` and "required=true" (the default value).
+   So, in such cases, only one constructor can be annotated with `@Autowired` and `required=true` (the default value).
-   The other constructors can either remove `@Autowired` or put "required=false" on them (i.e: `@Autowired` on preferred one and `@Autowired(required=false)` on remaining).
+   The other constructors can either remove `@Autowired` or put `required=false` on them (i.e: `@Autowired` on preferred one and `@Autowired(required=false)` on remaining).

-3. **Multiple non-required Autowired Constructors:** If there are multiple constructors that can be autowired, all of them need to set the required attribute to _false_.
+3. **Multiple non-required Autowired Constructors:** If there are multiple constructors that can be autowired, all of them need to set the required attribute to `false`.
    This allows Spring to consider all those constructors as candidates for autowiring, and it will choose the constructor with the most matching dependencies.
    (i.e: the constructor with most number of arguments that can be satisfied with the available beans).<br>
    And, if no such constructor can be satisfied, Spring will fall back to default constructor for instance creation; if the default constructor is also not present, Spring will throw an exception.